tommasorigon/India-SequentiaLogit/predictive_perf.md

 In this document we describe how to reproduce the predictive performance discussed in Section 4 of our paper.

-**Important note for OS X**.
-If you encounter error compiling the C++ code on a Mac Os X, this could be due to recent updates of the software `R` (version 3.4.0).
-Please refer to the [official R documentation](https://cloud.r-project.org/bin/macosx/tools/) for more details on this issue.

 The first part of this document follows closely the estimation of the full model explained in the [`estimation.md`](https://github.com/tommasorigon/India-SequentiaLogit/blob/master/estimation.md) document.
 However, we will estimate all the models and submodels only on a fraction of the data (about the 75%).

 The estimation process **requires a non-negligible amount of time** to be completed.
-On standard laptop, this will need about 4-5 hours.
+On standard laptop, this will need some hours.
 We made available the results of the MCMC chain in the [`workspaces`](https://github.com/tommasorigon/India-SequentiaLogit/tree/master/workspaces) folder, which can be loaded in memory without running the following step.

 ## Model estimation